Use code ESIMDB15 for 15% discount. Limited time only.

 Report them to your bank, Stripe (their payment processor), the App Store, Google Play, and share your experience on social media.

-Currently, eSIMDB lists over 80 travel eSIM brands offering service in Estonia, with a selection of over 3200 prepaid data plans available.
-With such a wide variety of options, travelers are likely to find an eSIM that suits their specific data needs and budget for their trip.
+Currently, over 90 travel eSIM brands offer service in Estonia, with over 3700 prepaid data plans available.
+This represents a wide variety of options, making it easy for travelers to find an eSIM that suits their needs.

-Several providers offer unlimited data eSIM plans for Estonia, including Firsty, Airhub, Billion Connect, Yoho Mobile, Roamify, Yesim, and ETravelSim.
-Please be aware that these plans may have limitations such as speed throttling or a maximum speed cap (like 5Mbps with some Yoho Mobile plans, or 256kbps with Firsty), which could affect data intensive activities.
-Pricing for these plans generally ranges from approximately $0.00 to $67.00 USD, depending on the provider and validity period.
+Several providers offer unlimited data eSIM plans for Estonia, including Firsty, Yoho Mobile, Airhub, Billion Connect, Roamify, Truely, Yesim, and ETravelSim.
+Please be aware that these plans may have speed limitations or experience throttling, with speeds ranging from 256kbps to 5Mbps depending on the provider.
+Pricing for these unlimited data plans generally ranges from approximately $0.00 to $49.81 USD.

 Estonia's mobile network infrastructure is primarily supported by three major Mobile Network Operators (MNOs):